forgemo/Repeater/README.md

 ----------

 Now you need a few functions, that can be scheduled.
-These functions must return an `unsigned long` and take no arguments.
+These functions have to return an `unsigned long` and take no arguments.
 Functions that match this criteria are defined as `TaskFunction`.
 The return value tells the `Repeater` how long it should wait until the `TaskFunction` want's to be called again (in milliseconds).

 ```cpp